amirhosseinh73/PopupMedia/ReadME.md

 - iconHelp: you can change this icon with HTML
 - iconSave: you can change this icon with HTML

-- isDraggable: true | false, default is false
+- isDraggable: true | false, default is true
-- isResizable: true | false, default is false
+- isResizable: true | false, default is true

 - isPlayInBackground: true | false, default is false, If you want play short audios this feature is useful, play media in background and close it automatic after complete

+- isLoopMode: true | false, this is for gallery type media.